You can see our past updates and newsletters in our archive here.

 Here are some of the topics we’ve covered in our main meetings.
 As you can see, they include ethical issues intended to help SWLH people come to their own conclusions, others are on campaigning issues, or science, or the arts….

-Once a year the meeting is a higher-profile public meeting, usually held at a venue in Kingston:
+Once a year the meeting is a higher-profile Public Lecture, usually held at a venue in Kingston:

 2017 – Dr Helena Cronin “Sex differences at work”